kailash-manasarovar/statement/docs/timeline/2024/march.md

 - I feel like it's probably an ambush and put my phone on record.
 - Paqui reiterates that the woman is here to help me with everything that's going on, and I understand that to mean because of how I previously told her I'm stressed because I'm being terrorized by Domingo and his mates.
 - The woman talks about having to get the police involved.
-- I am delighted and express gratitude because something is finally happening after nearly two years of abuse instigated by a teacher, Domingo Cano.
+- I am delighted and express gratitude because something is finally happening after nearly two years of abuse instigated by a teacher, Dominic the piano teacher.
 - I ask her why the Generalitat has not replied to any of my emails or letters.
 - She says they did but they not have my street address!
 - She tells me they did reply in December but it came back to them because they did not have my street address.
 This is ridiculous.